Ameba-AIoT/ameba-arduino-doc/source/amebapro2/API_Documents/BLE/Class BLEConnect.rst

 NA

 .. note :: BLE scan window defines how long each interval should be scanned for.
 The value set for scanWindow_ms set must be equal or smaller than the value set for scanInt_ms. scanWindow_ms value is defined in units of 625 microseconds.

-    “BLEConnect.h” must be included to use the class function.
+"BLEConnect.h" must be included to use the class function.

 **BLEConnect::setConnInterval**
 -------------------------------